Hugobros3/chunkstories-docs/notes/rendering.md

 ## Data flow

  1. Gather rendering tasks: Build a FrameGraph
+	 * Gather main camera
+	 * Figure out required sub-contexts (shadow mapping and so on)
- 2. gatherRepresentations() : fill a buckets of <out Representation::class, Representation>
+ 2. gatherRepresentations() : fill buckets of <out Representation::class, Representation>
 	 * Ask each dispatching system to enumerate what it wants to draw
 	 * foreach representation object type:
 		 * cullable ? cull for every context camera and store it an bitmask